 You might want to buy an infant car seat as it comes in quite handy.
 I didn’t buy one, because the baby rocker doubled up as one.

 Yes, it’s a huge list but you don’t have to buy all these in a day.
-Also, there are baby specialty stores where in you can find all these items under one roof.
+Also, there are baby speciality stores where in you can find all these items under one roof.